visse509/bakery-api/README.txt

 This is task is implemented in Java using Springboot.

 To run the application:
+1. build the jar: mvn clean install
-in a terminal run.sh will start the springboot application.
+2. in a terminal run.sh will start the springboot application.

 To test the application:
 1. in a browser, navigate to: http://localhost:8080/swagger-ui.html#/package-controller/packagesUsingPOST